Looking for a roundup of top social media tips and best practices? You’re in the right place.

 10 social media best practices

-Before we head into the tips for 2020, let’s do a quick review of the basics of an excellent social media strategy.
+Before we head into the tips for the new year, let’s do a quick review of the basics of an excellent social media strategy.

 1. Make friends